samanL33T/Awesome-Mainframe-Hacking/README.md

 List of Awesome Mainframe Hacking/Pentesting Resources This list is a collection of resources available online to learn Mainframe Penetration Testing & Security.

-Special thanks to @mainframed67, @bigendiamsmalls, @ayoul3 for all their work in this field.
+Special thanks to @mainframed67(https://twitter.com/mainframed767), @bigendiamsmalls(https://twitter.com/bigendiansmalls), @ayoul3__(https://twitter.com/ayoul3__) and many other researchers for all their work in this field.

 Pull requests are welcome.